 Article 8/A entitles the head of BTK to order the removal of, or the restricting of access to, online content upon the request of a judge.
-Under urgent circumstances, the President of the Republic or relevant ministries, may also request restrictions which are considered necessary for the protection of the right to life, security of life, private property, national security and public order, public health or the prevention of crime.
-Any orders from the presidency must be submitted to a criminal judge of the peace (a magistrate judge) for approval within twenty-four hours.
-The judge must declare a decision within forty-eight hours, in the absence of which the decision becomes nullified.
-According to the law, the blocking of access can only be applied to the URL that contains the offensive content but if the URL-based access blocking is technically impossible, BTK can decide to block access to the entire website.
+Under urgent circumstances, the President of the Republic (at the time of the Wikipedia request, the Prime Ministry) or relevant ministries, may also request restrictions which are considered necessary for the protection of the right to life, security of life, private property, national security and public order, public health or the prevention of crime.
+Any orders from the presidency must be submitted to a criminal judgeship of peace (a magistrate judge) for approval within twenty-four hours.
+The judge must declare a decision within forty-eight hours, in the absence of which the decision becomes null.
+According to the law, access blocking can only be granted for the URL that contains the offensive content but if the URL-based access blocking is technically impossible, the Judge can decide to block access to the entire website.

-Based on the urgency clause provided under Article 8/A, BTK issued a decision to block the entire Wikipedia site, as Wikipedia refused to remove the impugned content within 14 hours despite an official warning.
-BTK held that a URL-based partial blocking was technically impossible.
-The 1st Judge of the Peace of Ankara approved the decision the same day.
+Based on the urgency clause provided under Article 8/A, the Prime Ministry requested the head of BTK to block access to the entire Wikipedia site, as Wikipedia refused to remove the impugned content within 14 hours despite an official warning.
+BTK argued that a URL-based partial blocking was technically impossible.
+The Ankara 1st Criminal Judgeship of Peace approved the decision the same day.
 The Judge found that the content at issue warranted the restriction on the ground that it could damage the reputation and respectability of the Turkish Republic by falsely portraying it as a state supporting terrorism.
-The appeals by Wikipedia and the applicants acting as Internet users were rejected by the 2d Judge of the Peace of Ankara.
-Thereupon, the applicants lodged an individual application before the Constitutional Court.
+The appeals by Wikipedia and the applicants acting as Internet users were rejected by the Ankara 2nd Criminal Judgeship of Peace.
+As the decision become final, both the Wikimedia Foundation as well as the users lodged separate individual applications before the Constitutional Court.

 III.
 Decision Overview

-The main issue before the Court was whether a full blocking of access to the Wikipedia website pursuant to Article 8/A of the Law no. 5651 violated freedom of expression guaranteed under Article 26 of the Constitution.
+The main issue before the Court was whether a full blocking of access to the Wikipedia platform pursuant to Article 8/A of the Law no. 5651 violated freedom of expression guaranteed under Article 26 of the Constitution.

 The applicants, including Wikipedia, an NGO specialized in the right to access information and two academics working on internet and human rights, argued that Wikipedia was an open access resource containing information drafted and edited by countless volunteers all over the world and its content was protected by freedom of expression and of press under Article 26 of the Constitution and Article 10 of the European Convention on Human Rights.
 A general blocking of access to the website is, according to the applicants, an unnecessary and disproportionate interference in a democratic society.
-The applicants claimed that the reasoning of the Judge of

-Peace did not precisely indicate which parts of the impugned articles on Wikipedia were unlawful and for which reasons and therefore, the judicial decision was unsubstantiated to order a full blocking of access to a website containing billions of information.
+The applicants claimed that the reasoning of the Judgeship did not precisely indicate which parts of the impugned articles on Wikipedia were unlawful and for which reasons and therefore, the judicial decision was unsubstantiated to order a full blocking of access to a website containing billions of information.
 A complete blocking of access to Wikipedia severely restricted freedom of expression and the right to access information of Internet users in Turkey. [para.
 37-39]